ptarmiganlabs/butler-sos/README.md

 ## Usage
 Start Influxdb and Mosquitto (or other MQTT broker).
+Ideally these should start automatically on server boot, please refer to the documentation for those tools for details on how to achieve this.
 Both Influxdb and Mosquitto should work right after installation - for production use their respective config files should be reviewed and edited as needed, with respect to use of https etc.

-Starting Influxdb on OSX will look something like this (for Influx v1.2.3):
+Starting Influxdb on OSX will look something like this (the screenshot is for an older Influx 1.2.3 version, the most recent version might output different logs):

 ![Starting Influxdb](img/influxdb-1.png "Starting Influxdb")